Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 1. User-based automatic license assignment

 If licenses aren’t assigned by default and you know that everyone in your organization needs a certain service, you can turn on automatic license assignment.
 If you do, users in your account who don’t have a license for the selected service (and any new users you add later) get a license for that service.
 If you have multiple Google services or multiple subscriptions of the same service, you can only turn on automatic licensing for one service or subscription.

 Existing user licenses aren’t changed at any level, including licenses for the same service or for different subscriptions of the same service.

 If you have organizational units under your top-level organization, you can set automatic licensing options for specific organizational units.

-If you have G Suite on the Annual Plan, turning on automatic licensing might limit the number of users that you can create.
+If you have Google Workspace (G Suite) on the Annual Plan, turning on automatic licensing might limit the number of users that you can create.
 If you have another service with user-based licensing, such as Drive storage, and you turn on automatic licensing for that service or G Suite at the top level, the maximum number of users that you can create is equal to the smallest number of licenses among your user-based services.

-Example: Say you purchased 20 G Suite licenses and 5 Drive storage licenses.
+Example: Say you purchased 20 Google Workspace (G Suite) licenses and 5 Drive storage licenses.
 If automatic license assignment is on at the top organization level, the maximum number of users you can create is 5.

 2. User-based manual license assignment